List of beer and breweries by region: Latvia

 Beer is a historic traditions in Latvia and is known to have been made before the Northern Crusades in the 13th century.
 Today, the most popular brand in Latvia is Aldaris (based in Riga).

 Lithuania

 This Baltic state has a major beer scene in the northern part of the country, centred around the towns of Pasvalys, Pakruojis, Kupiškis and Biržai.
 The farmhouse brews of the region are highly distinctive, using local ingredients and techniques from pre-Soviet times.

 The biggest commercial breweries are located in towns Utena (Utenos alus), Panevėžys (Kalnapilis), Klaipėda (Švyturys), Kaunas (Ragutis) and Vilnius (Tauras).

+Beer in Luxembourg

 North Macedonia

 The best-known beer in North Macedonia is Skopsko.
 There are also Silver Moon, Zlaten Dab, Bitolsko, Gorsko etc.

 Netherlands

 Norway

 In addition to the major breweries that mostly brew pilsner beer, there are a number of microbreweries brewing a variety of other types of beer.